-At the informal suspension hearing, the student shall have the right to be present and notified of:
+At the informal suspension hearing, the student shall have the right to be present and to be notified of the charges and the basis for the accusation.
+The student shall have the right to make statements in his/her defense after receiving notice of the charges.

-- the charges;

-- the basis for the accusation; and

-- the right to make statements in his/her defense

-after receiving notice of the charges.